OpenSecuritySummit/oss2020/content/training/week-1/OWASP-Projects/multijuicer-introduction.md

 hey_summit   : https://pre-summit-training-sessions.heysummit.com/talks/multijuicer-introduction/
 session_slack:
-status       : done          # draft, review-content, done description  : TBD organizers   :
+status       : done          # draft, review-content, done description  :
+organizers   :
         - Jannik Hollenbach
         - Robert Seedorff
 zoom_host    : Dinis Cruz
 ---

-## OWASP Juice Shop is an incredible tool to learn and teach about web application security.
+OWASP Juice Shop is an incredible tool to learn and teach about web application security.
 The Juice Shop lets people attack a real(ish) web application - which looks like a normal eCommerce Shop - and learn step by step about some of the most impactful vulnerabilities.

-When you are running a Security Training for developers based on the Juice Shop you have one problem:
-How can every developer run and access his own Juice Shop Instance to train his skills?
+When you are running a Security Training for developers based on the Juice Shop you have one problem: How can every developer run and access his own Juice Shop Instance to train his skills?
 The Juice Shop is basically a single user application, so every user needs to have their own instance to train.

 You basically have to options:

 1. You could make the users install Juice Shop on their own machines, which is error prone and can easily take a big valuable chunk of your valuable training time.
 2. Or you could host all Juice Shop instances for the users.

 This is where MultiJuicer comes in, an open-source Tool to centrally host and all Juice Shop Instances for your training on a central kubernetes cluster.

 What MultiJuicer does:

-- dynamically create new Juice Shop instances when needed
+* dynamically create new Juice Shop instances when needed
-- runs on a single domain, comes with a LoadBalancer sending the traffic to the participants Juice Shop instance
+* runs on a single domain, comes with a LoadBalancer sending the traffic to the participants Juice Shop instance
-- backup and auto apply challenge progress in case of Juice Shop container restarts
+* backup and auto apply challenge progress in case of Juice Shop container restarts
-- cleanup old & unused instances automatically
+* cleanup old & unused instances automatically

 In this session you will learn:

-- What MultiJuicer is
+* What MultiJuicer is
-- How it works
+* How it works
-- How you can use it for security trainings either in your org, or for your customers
+* How you can use it for security trainings either in your org, or for your customers
-- How you track the progress of the hackers
+* How you track the progress of the hackers
+* How you can customize it
+* What features are coming in the future
+* How you can get involved in the project

 Audience:

-- Security Educators
+* Security Educators
-- Security Consultants
+* Security Consultants
-- Juice Shop Enthusiasts
+* Juice Shop Fanboy